Simulation Distillation: Pretraining World Models in Simulation for Rapid Real-World Adaptation: Preliminaries

 \section{Preliminaries}

 \textbf{Problem Setting.} We consider the problem of controlling a robotic system operating in the real world under partial observability and unmodeled dynamics.
 Specifically, we assume the dynamics are of the form $s_{t+1} \sim p(\cdot | s_t,a_t)$ where $s_t \in \mathcal{S}$ is the underlying state of the system and $a_t \in \mathcal{A}$ is the robot action.
 The underlying state is not directly observable in the real world as the robot only has access to raw observations $o_t \in \mathcal{O}$.
-We model the control problem as a partially observable Markov decision process (POMDP) defined by the tuple $(\mathcal{S}, \mathcal{A}, \mathcal{O}, \mathcal{X}, p, r, \gamma)$, with user-specified reward function $r(s_t, a_t, s_{t+1})$ and discount factor $\gamma \in \left(0, 1\right]$, and seek to maximize the discounted return $\mathbb{E} \left[ \sum_{t=0}^{\infty} \gamma^t r(s_t, a_t, s_{t+1})\right]$.
+We model the control problem as a partially observable Markov decision process (POMDP) defined by the tuple $(\mathcal{S}, \mathcal{A}, \mathcal{O}, p, r, \gamma)$, with user-specified reward function $r(s_t, a_t, s_{t+1})$ and discount factor $\gamma \in \left(0, 1\right]$, and seek to maximize the discounted return $\mathbb{E} \left[ \sum_{t=0}^{\infty} \gamma^t r(s_t, a_t, s_{t+1})\right]$.
 In general, dense informative reward functions are difficult to evaluate directly in the real world, given the difficulty in measuring the underlying state of the system.
-To render this problem more tractable, we make the following assumption: \begin{assumption} We assume access to an approximate physics-based simulator $s_{t+1} \sim \hat{p}(\cdot \mid s_t, a_t)$ that provides privileged access to the underlying state $s_t$. \end{assumption}
+To render this problem more tractable, we make the following assumption: \begin{assumption} We assume access to an approximate physics-based simulator $s_{t+1} \sim p_{\mathtt{sim}}(\cdot \mid s_t, a_t)$ that provides privileged access to the underlying state $s_t$. \end{assumption}

 \textbf{Planning-Oriented Latent World Models.} We build on common planning-oriented latent world models from works such as \cite{hansen2022temporal, hafnerdream}.
 These approaches learn reward and value models that operate directly on raw observations, enabling planning in the real world using the algorithms outlined below.
-The primary novelty of \Method \ lies in our systematic framework for sim-to-real adaptation of this class of world models, introduced in the following section.
+The primary novelty of \Method \ lies in our systematic framework for sim-to-real pre-training and adaptation.
 We structure our world model according to \cref{eq:model}, depicted in \cref{fig:model}: